verrazzano/docs/content/en/docs/setup/install/customize-installation.md

 </div>
 {{< /clipboard >}}

-You can save this manifest to a file and supply it to the Verrazzano CLI at install time.
+You can save this manifest file and supply it to the Verrazzano CLI at installation time.

 {{< clipboard >}}
 <div class="highlight">

 ```
-vz install -f verrazzano.yaml
+$ vz install -f verrazzano.yaml
 ```

 </div>
 {{< /clipboard >}}

-Refer to the [installation documentation]({{< relref "/docs/setup/install/installation.md" >}}) for detailed installation instructions.
+For detailed installation instructions, see the [Install Guide]({{< relref "/docs/setup/install/installation.md" >}}).

 ### Post-Installation

-You can modify the Verrazzano custom resource after it has been installed.
+Also, you can modify the Verrazzano custom resource _after_ it has been installed.
 Updates to the Verrazzano custom resource will be reflected in the cluster.
-You must locate the installed Verrazzano to be able to edit it in cluster.
+You must get the name of the Verrazzano custom resource to be able to edit it in the cluster.
-Verrazzano only allows for one custom resource to exist per cluster.
+Verrazzano allows only one custom resource to exist per cluster.

 {{< clipboard >}}
 <div class="highlight">

 ```
-kubectl get vz -A
+$ kubectl get vz -A
 ```
 ```
 # Sample output